joeyahines/GRCS/readMe.txt

 forward and 0 is full speed reverse For example, if you want to turn on a device called right motor at full forward, you would send the command "R200".

+GRCS_Comms can be used on a bridge device (such as a ESP8266) to send commands wirelessly.

 Data stored in the deviceArray:
 Modifiable
 -char: GRCS id